|Minimum Age||18 years|

 It depends on the insurer, but you may have limited cover for accessories.
 For example, a £100 limit if the accessories were lost or stolen with your laptop.

-Most insurers do not cover laptops stolen from unattended cars, unless they are locked out of sight.
+Even the best laptop insurance providers do not cover laptops stolen from unattended cars, unless they are locked out of sight.
 Check the terms and conditions for full details.

 Most insurers do not cover lost data, but some offer limited cover for paid music or downloads.
 Back up to a separate hard drive to avoid losing data.